 What Is Blepharospasm?

-The time is 25 years ago.
+The time is more than a quarter century ago, in the late '80s.
 You’ve become aware your blink reflex is overactive.
 Sometimes it’s worse than others, your eyes blinking so fast it’s difficult to see.
 This out-of-control blinking is uncomfortable.
 When you confide in a friend how much it bothers you, she says she monitors the state of your life by how fast your eyes blink.
 She thinks the excessive blinking is caused by tension.
 Since you’re coping with a lot of problems at the time, you tend to agree.

 A couple of years pass, and fast blinking continues even though your life is relatively calm.
 What’s going on here?

 Also, your eyes seem more than ordinarily sensitive to sunlight.
 You can’t leave the house without sunglasses, even when the day is overcast.
 Your eyes clamp tightly shut in glare or bright interior light.